katzlbt/arduino-bluetooth-commander/README.md

 CommandInterpreter is a shell-like command interpreter that parses one command + two arguments per line from char buffer of a serial connection, which is a bluetooth low energy UART in this case.
+One command is limited to 20 chars as the UART hardware cannot process more than that in one UART message/packet.
+Return messages will be assembled to larger strings.

 Example commands:
   * "blink" with argument "on" or "off": blink [ on | off ]